choffmeister/choffmeister.github.io/posts/2013-08-14-kickstart-hadoop-development-1.md

+---
 title: "Kickstart Hadoop development - Part 1"
 publishDate: "2013-08-14"
-abstract: "This post will show you have to get a super fast kickstart into development with Hadoop (1.2.1).
-We will use Vagrant (1.2.7) to supply a virtual Hadoop server machine..."
+abstract: This post will show you have to get a super fast kickstart into development with Hadoop (1.2.1).
+We will use Vagrant (1.2.7) to supply a virtual Hadoop server machine...
+---

 This post will show you have to get a super fast kickstart into development with [Hadoop](http://hadoop.apache.org/) (1.2.1).
 We will use [Vagrant](http://vagrantup.com/) (1.2.7) to supply a virtual Hadoop server machine.
 First of all visit the Vagrant homepage and install it on your system.
 In addition we need [VirtualBox](https://www.virtualbox.org/) (4.x) to actually run our VM.